borntofrappe/tic-tac-toe/README.md

 In the different sub-folder you find the markup, stylesheet and script developing the game, one step at a time.

 - SVG Loader.
-A graphic built with SVG syntax and animated with CSS keyframes to introduce the game.
+In this folder you find the loader developed for the application with SVG syntax.
+I have divided the effort in three folders to progressively build an animated loader in which the two signs **x** and **o** swap place,

 - Svelte.
-The game built through the svelte framework.
+In this folder you find the game developed with the **Svelte** framework.